johnngugi/jekyll-now/_posts/2016-6-18-HTML-for-beginners.md

 title: HTML for Beginners
 ---

+An intro into the world of HTML for beginners

 ## HTML basics for Beginners

 HTML is a type of language used to make webpages.
 HTML gives content structure and meaning by defining the content as, for example, headings, paragraphs, or images.